somethingdarkside1/somethingdarkside1.github.io/_posts/2024-12-16-The-DOS-era-and-where-it-all-began.md

 ---
 layout: post
 title:  The DOS Era and where it all began
-description: A heartfelt memoir tracing the evolution of personal computing, from a 4.77MHz Schneider Euro AT in the 1980s to today's AI and VR landscape.
+description: A memoir where I trace my first steps with personal computers, from a 4.77MHz Schneider Euro AT in the 1980s to today's AI and VR.
 date:   2024-12-16 03:20
 image:  '/images/dos-era.jpg'
 tags:   [computing history, PC, retro-gaming, AI, programming, personal]